Tag Archives for " window air conditioner unit mold moldy smell clean "

 It’s not easy, but removing the parts in order to clean all the way through the coils is the best way to get rid of hidden mold.
 The unit in the video had a metal cover that lifts off to expose the inner parts of the machine.
 Mine (and many others) actually pull out of a cover/cage by means of a handle in the front.
 Get help to do this as they can be very heavy!
 You’ll also want to wear gloves and long sleeves to avoid cuts on sharp metal (from experience 🙁 …) and avoid gripping or pinching the fins on the evaporator and condenser coils, as they are super thin and fragile.
 The cooling capacity of the machine actually depends on these being undamaged!
 There are many videos online to show how various machines come apart.

 Obviously you’ll want to be doing this job outside, not only because of the dirt, mold and water involved, but also if you choose to use a stronger coil cleaner.
-The coil cleaner shown in the video contains sodium hydroxide, which is also known as lye or caustic soda.
+The coil cleaner shown in the video (which she did not use) contains sodium hydroxide, which is also known as lye or caustic soda.
 She’s right that it can cause severe burns or even damage the coils if it’s left on them too long.
 Rinsing off these types of cleaners puts them into the environment.
-There are safer ingredients.
-“No Rinse” on a label means just that; the product actually rinses itself off when condensation on the coils appears during normal use.
-After letting them sit and work on the coils for 5-10 minutes, you can rinse them off, however, if you’re doing the deep cleaning we’re suggesting and get the dirt out of the unit.
+Also, most aerosol coil cleaners have a “propellant” that assists with moving the liquid out of the spray can.
+These propellants are usually hydrocarbons with VOCs.
+There are safer ingredients. (“No Rinse” on a label means just that; the product actually rinses itself off when condensation on the coils appears during normal use, but it still drains into the environment, so the less toxic, the better).

 Remember, vacuum first to get the loose dirt out, then use liquids!

-• Concrobium Mold Control Spray is a great product that is no-rinse.
+• Concrobium Mold Control Spray is a no-rinse product.
 To use it outside, first vacuum off loose dust, spray it on and work it into the coils with a soft brush in the direction of the fins.
 Let it sit and rinse it through the coils; repeat as necessary.
 Finally when the coil is clean, spray on and don’t rinse; let it dry as this will protect against future mold growth.

 Homemade Coil Cleaners: You’ll want at least one ingredient in the mix that kills mold.
 Some websites advise to add cornstarch to the mix, however mold can grow on cornstarch, so I would advise against this!